TCMA: Text-Conditioned Multi-granularity Alignment for Drone Cross-Modal Text-Video Retrieval: Experiments

 \section{Experiments}

 In this section, we conduct extensive experiments to evaluate the effectiveness of our TCMA model.
-We introduce our experimental settings in Section \ref{sec:setting}, compare it with state-of-the-art text–video retrieval methods in Section \ref{sec:compare}, perform ablation studies to analyze the contribution of each component in Section \ref{sec:ablation}, and provide qualitative results to demonstrate its capability in capturing fine-grained and contextual information in UAV video scenarios in Section \ref{sec:qual}.
+We introduce our experimental settings in Section \ref{sec:setting}, compare it with state-of-the-art methods in Section \ref{sec:compare}, perform ablation studies to analyze the contribution of each component in Section \ref{sec:ablation}, and provide qualitative results in Section \ref{sec:qual}.